 - Affects:

 - Array VCFs

-- o Array Hail MT
+- Array Hail MT

 - Array PLINK bed/bim/fam

 - Suggested action: None.
-We will provide the sample list of WGS samples without corresponding arrays in RWB.
+We will provide the sample list of WGS samples without corresponding arrays in the RWB.

-- Description: We failed 2,997 arrays with corresponding WGS for not meeting the call rate threshold of 0.98 (see Table 1), even though these passed clinical call rate QC at the GCs.
-These arrays did not fail any other single sample QC check, but are not included in Beta array VCFs, Hail MT, or PLINK files.
+- Description: We failed 2,994 arrays with corresponding WGS for not meeting the • call rate threshold of 0.98 (see Table 1), even though these passed clinical call rate QC at the GCs.
+These arrays did not fail any other single sample QC check, but are not included in the Q2 2022 release array VCFs, Hail MT, or PLINK files.
 In the single sample QC, the DRC generated lower call rate values than the GCs (see Table 6), which prevented samples from meeting the call rate threshold.
 The DRC was using a different call rate metric (gencall) than the GCs had agreed to use (GTC); GTC call rate yields a higher value, on average.
 The DRC was not able to switch GTC call rate, because one GC (Johns Hopkins (JH)) was using an older version of the picard tool that disallows calculation of the GTC call rate.
-The minimum gencall call rate was 0.967; the average difference between the two call rate

-metrics was 0.004.
+The average difference between the two call rate metrics was 0.004.
 We believe that this difference in call rates is not large enough to fail the corresponding WGS files outright.
 Where we had corresponding WGS and an array that only failed the minimum call rate, we used the array file to perform our fingerprint concordance check.
-All corresponding WGS passed the fingerprint concordance check of the 2997 arrays failing only callset rate with corresponding WGS.

-Remediation: As part of the next release, we will be reprocessing all array data that is part of Beta.
+All corresponding WGS passed the fingerprint concordance check of the 2,994 arrays failing only the callset rate with corresponding WGS. - Remediation: As part of the next release, we will be reprocessing all array data that are part of Q2 2022.
 As part of this effort, we will be synchronizing the way call rates are calculated.
 This will remove any possibility of having internal inconsistencies over which array samples we include.